CleverRaven/Cataclysm-DDA/doc/MAGIC.md

-# How to add magic to a mod
+# Magic, Spells, and Enchantments

 - [How to add magic to a mod](#how-to-add-magic-to-a-mod)
   - [Spells](#spells)